rizzlesauce/EFogModSwap/README.md

 containing your settings file (menu option: `Folder`); then, from there, opening the `attachments` folder.
 Some attachments might be duplicates.
 In that case, delete the duplicate attachment definition files.

-Once you're done editing the attachment definitions, run `DbdSocketsMixer [settings filename] --rename` (menu option: `Rename`) to automatically rename each attachment definition file in a standard way to match its attachment ID.
+Once you're done editing the attachment definitions, run `DbdSocketsMixer.exe [settings filename] --rename` (menu option: `Rename`) to automatically rename each attachment definition file in a standard way to match its attachment ID.